noahehall/theBookOfNoah/_aws.md

       + you can only change the permissinos associated with the role
   7. what is the name of the API call to request temp security credentials from the AWS platform when federating with active directory?
     - assume role with saml

+# EC2
+  1. based on some scenario, which ec2 pricing model should you use?
+    - spot instances always the cheapest
+      - if spot instance is removed by amazon, you wont be charged for partial hour of usage
+      - if you terminate, you will be charged
+    - if you cant afford any down time, go for on demand
+    - on demand: perfect for test/dev envs, supplementing reserve instances during spikes,
+      + users that want low cost and flexibility without any up front cost / long term commitment
+      + applications with short term, spiky, or unpredictable workloads that cannot be interrupted
+      + applications that are being developed/tested on an amazon ec2 for the first time
+    - reserved isntances:
+      + apps with steady state/predictable useage
+        - if you know exactly what you'll need for the next 12 months, always do reserved
+      + apps that required reserved capacity
+      + users who are able to make upfront payments to reduce their total/long-term computing costs
+    - spots:
+      + apps that have flexible start/end times
+      + apps that are only feasible at very low prices
+      + users with urgent computing needs for large amounts of additional capacity
+        - if you only need it for a short period of time
+  2. What are the 3 types of EBS and when would you use each
+    - General purpose SSD (up to 10k iops)
+      + **TODO**
+    - provisioned IOPS SSD: (more than 10k IOPS)
+      + **TODO**
+    - magnetic: cheap, infrequently accessed storage
+      + **TODO**
+  3. how many EC2 instances can 1 EBS volume be mounted to at the same time
+    - ONE!!!
+DUH
+  4. How can you connect a single storage volume to more than 1 EC2 at the same time ?
+    - use EFS